Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 Next, we can coherently find the maximum weighted inner product for each example state and the $k^l$ centroid vectors.
 This allows one to cluster the original data into the disjoint clusters at depth $l$.
-This is done using the following theorem,
+This is done using Theorem \ref{thm:ca} for $k^l$ nodes.
+In this case, the complexity time is $T_l^{k^l} = \mathcal{O}(T_{cd}^{k^l} + k^l\log p) = T_{cd}^{k^l}$ due to the same argument as before.